horbye/Russound_Media_Player/README.md

 # Russound Media Player (Source Mode) for Home Assistant

-A professional Home Assistant integration designed to control **Russound Media Streamers** (like the MBX-PRE and MBX-AMP) using the RIO (TCP/IP) protocol.
+A Home Assistant integration designed to control **Russound Media Streamers** (like the MBX-PRE and MBX-AMP) using the RIO (TCP/IP) protocol.

 This integration is optimized for **Source Mode**, providing detailed metadata and transport control for your streaming sources.